Following an intense period of qualifying, over 200 athletes have been named to the U.S. Olympic Team for the 2022 Winter Games.

 Countries can earn up to three quota spots in both the men's event and the women's event.
 The qualifying period ended on January 16, 2022, at which time quota spots were allocated based on the IBSF ranking list from the 2021-22 World Cup season.
 The U.S. qualified three athletes (two women, one man), and the selection process was based on a points system.
 Katie Uhlaender was named to her fifth Olympic team.

 Quota spots were allocated at the end of the qualifying period on January 16, 2022 and were based on two seasons' worth of results.
 Countries can qualify up to nine athletes (five men, four women), though the number of athletes that can be entered in any event is four.
 Any nation that qualifies a minimum of two men and two women will be eligible to compete in the new mixed team event.
-The U.S. men earned three quota spots, while the U.S. women did not secure any.
-As a result, the U.S. did not qualify for any of the team events.
+After several quota places were reallocated, the U.S. ended up with spots for four men and one woman.
+Thanks to the reallocation, the U.S. now has enough skiers to participate in the men's team event.

-Kevin Bickner, who won the men's competition at Olympic Trials, guaranteed himself a spot on the U.S. team, and two other men joined him as discretionary selections in January to round out the roster.
+Kevin Bickner, who won the men's competition at Olympic Trials, guaranteed himself a spot on the U.S. team, and three other men joined him in January to round out the roster.
+Anna Hoffmann, the winner of the women's competition at Olympic Trials, made it into the Olympic field after several nations declined quota spots during the reallocation process.

 Each discipline within snowboarding has its own quota allocation process, but the qualification period for all disciplines ended on January 16, 2022.
 Countries can earn up to four quota spots in each discipline, but due to limits on overall roster size, countries may have to make decisions on which spots to fill and which to leave unused.
 Each nation can have up to 14 men and 14 women but is capped at 26 athletes total.
 Because slopestyle and big air will feature the same athletes, they are treated as one event for qualification purposes.
 Countries that qualify at least one man and one woman in snowboard cross are eligible to compete in the new mixed team event.